Valuetainment

 💬 Notable Quotes

-“The Kurds were at least a a good start.
-It would be actually a very good distraction uh to the uh to the Revolutionary Guard.”
+“"I always thought that the the Kurds were at least a a good start.
+It would be actually a very good distraction uh to the uh to the Revolutionary Guard."”

 Listen to Full Episode